merces/bashacks/doc/source/math.rst

 Math
 ====

-In this section, we will varios funcions of mathematics operations that helps us in everyday life.
+In this section, we will have many funcions of mathematics operations that help us in everyday life.

 They are not complex to assemble in bash, however, nothing better than a small function to assist, nothing better that send data and get or return result, always read the code.